felbinger/AdminGuide/docs/installation/index.md

     You can repeat this part for any other user who needs administrative access.

 ## Setup SSH Keys
-SSH keys are a fundermendal for secure connection to your server.
+SSH keys are a fundamental for secure connection to your server.

 ### Create SSH Keys
-If you don't already have a SSH Key it is recommended to create one:
+If you don't already have an SSH Key it is recommended to create one:

 === "rsa"
     ```bash